wp-plugins/woocommerce-dropdown-cart/readme.txt

 == Screenshots ==

-No any screenshots.
+1. In normal
+2. In expanded

 == Changelog ==

-At version 1.0
+At version 1.2

+= 1.2 =
+* Updated CSS

+= 1.1 =
-1.1 Fixed errors on woocommerce 2.1.5
+* Fixed errors on woocommerce 2.1.5

 == Upgrade Notice ==